tscoleman/SnowCholera/README.md

   + Estimates count regressions to compare mortality rates by sub-district, allowing for the variation across sub-districts
   + This is the natural extension of Snow 1855 Table IX using sub-district population
   + Snow 1855 Table V: Counts for deaths (assigned to water supplier) by District and population by District

+btw, if you want to extract just the R code, run
+- library (knitr)
+- knit('notebook.Rmd', tangle=TRUE)

+and this will save *notebook.R* under your working directory